petros-d/docs/docs/create-project.md

 The default credentials are admin:admin `}</code></pre>

-If the project builds successfully, you can access the Airflow UI by going to `http://localhost:8080/` and logging in with `admin` for both your username and password.
+Once your project builds successfully, you can access the Airflow UI by going to `http://localhost:8080/` and logging in with `admin` for both your username and password.

 After logging in, you should see the DAGs from your `dags` directory in the Airflow UI.